Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Methods

-Usually, in solid-state TB models, the effects of a static magnetic field are introduced via minimal or non-minimal coupling methods.
-The minimal coupling method, which proceeds through the Peierls substitution \cite{peierls1933theorie,luttinger1951effect}, is usually adopted in electronic systems but it is here forbidden due to the uncharged nature of photons.
-This forces us to use non-minimal coupling techniques.
-Non-minimal coupling methods include the magnetic field as a perturbation in the response of the system.
-Accordingly, the Hamiltonian with the effect of the magnetic field can be represented by:
+This forces us to use non-minimal couplings, where the magnetic field $\textbf{H}$ is treated as a perturbation in the system's response.
+Accordingly, the Hamiltonian, including the effects of a magnetic field, can be represented by

-where $\mathbf{k}$ and $\textbf{B}$ are the momentum and magnetic field vectors, respectively; $H(\textbf{k})$ is the TETB Hamiltonian in momentum space in presence of TRS; and $f(\mathbf{k},\textbf{B})$ is a function depending on the components of $\textbf{B}$.
-The function $f(\textbf{k},\textbf{B})$ should respect the symmetries of the crystal which will constrain its form.
-In most cases, taking $f(\textbf{k},\textbf{B})$ as a linear function on the components of $\textbf{B}$ is enough to model the effect of the magnetic field.
-Nevertheless, higher orders in $f(\textbf{k},\textbf{B})$ can be considered to reproduce the effects of higher magnetic field intensities if necessary.
+where $H(\textbf{k})$ is the TETB Hamiltonian of the previous section and $f(\mathbf{k},\textbf{H})$ is a magnetic field depending perturbation.
+In most cases, taking $f(\textbf{k},\textbf{H})$ as a linear function in the components of $\textbf{H}$ is enough to model the effects of the magnetic field.
+That's what we do in this paper, but higher orders of $\textbf{H}$ could easily be added to model the effects of higher magnetic field intensities if necessary.

+The constraints of Eqs. \eqref{eq:con1} and \eqref{eq:con2} must be generalized to include the magnetic field and become